-Top 3 Best Jones County Public High Schools (2025)
+Best Jones County Public High Schools (2026)

-For the 2025 school year, there are 3 public high schools serving 1,005 students in Jones County, IA.
+For the 2026 school year, there are 3 public high schools serving 1,005 students in Jones County, IA.

-The top ranked public high schools in Jones County, IA are Monticello High School, Anamosa High School and Midland Middle/high School.
+The top-ranked public high schools in Jones County, IA are Monticello High School, Anamosa High School and Midland Middle/high School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Jones County, IA public high school have a Graduation Rate of 92%, which is more than the Iowa average of 88%.
+Jones County, IA public high school have a Graduation Rate of 91%, which is more than the Iowa average of 87%.

 The school with highest graduation rate is Anamosa High School, with 90-94% graduation rate.
 Read more about public school graduation rate statistics in Iowa or national school graduation rate statistics.